-In a nutshell, this Moussaka Recipe is heavenly.
-It is one of the first recipes I learned how to cook, and to this day, it is still one of my favorites.
+In a nutshell, this Moussaka recipe is heavenly.
+It is one of the first recipes I learned to cook, and to this day, it remains one of my favorites.
 Cozy, hearty, and flavorful, authentic Moussaka is pure comfort food.
-I encourage you to make it on a lazy Sunday or when you have time to enjoy the process, it will reward you a hundredfold.
+I encourage you to make it on a lazy Sunday or when you have time to enjoy the process; it will reward you a hundredfold.
 I know you will love this!
+Plus, it’s perfect for special occasions!

 What is Moussaka?

 Moussaka originates from the Mediterranean but most commonly hails from Greece.
-Succulent, roasted eggplant is layered with a rich meaty tomato sauce made with ground lamb (or ground beef or plant-based meat) and a hint of cinnamon.
+Succulent, roasted eggplant is layered with a rich, meaty tomato sauce made with ground lamb (or ground beef or plant-based meat) and a hint of cinnamon.
 Topped with a wobbly béchamel sauce infused with fresh nutmeg, it’s placed in a hot oven to bake.
 The creamy béchamel turns a lovely golden brown, infusing your home with goodness.
-Every time I make this, I find myself wishing I made a double batch, freezing one for another time.
+Every time I make this classic Greek dish, I find myself wishing I made a double batch, freezing one for another time.

-5. Béchamel Sauce: This creamy white sauce is a signature component of moussaka.
+• Béchamel sauce: This creamy white sauce is a signature component of moussaka.
 It’s made from unsalted butter, all-purpose flour, and milk, and is usually seasoned with a pinch of nutmeg.
-The béchamel is poured over the assembled layers before baking, giving the dish its beautiful golden top and delicious richness.
-See recipe notes for vegans.
+See notes for a vegan option.

-8. Spices and Herbs: Common spices and herbs used in moussaka include oregano, cinnamon, nutmeg, thyme, and bay leaves.
-These seasonings enhance the overall flavor profile.
+• Spices and herbs: Oregano, cinnamon, nutmeg, thyme, and bay leaves enhance the overall flavor profile.

-10. Egg (optional): In some variations, beaten egg yolks are mixed into the béchamel sauce for richness and structure.
+• Egg (optional): Beaten egg yolks can be mixed into the béchamel sauce for richness and structure.

-11. Fresh Parsley – adds a lovely freshness to the tomato sauce.
+• Fresh parsley: Adds a lovely freshness to the tomato sauce.

 This recipe has four steps, so make this on a day when you have ample time and are not rushed.
-TIP: Or make it in stages- roast the eggplant ahead, make the meat sauce ahead and assemble the day of baking.
-The leftovers are even better, so you could make the whole thing ahead, bake, and reheat when entertaining.
+Tip: Or make it in stages!
+Roast the eggplant and make the meat sauce ahead of time, and assemble the dish on the day of baking.
+The leftovers are even better, so you could make the whole dish in advance, bake it, and reheat it when entertaining.
+Sometimes I’ll have my husband grill the eggplant ahead, and I’ll have it ready in the fridge waiting for me to assemble.

 1. Salt and roast the eggplant.